velanc-ai/velanc-ai/README.md

 ## 🔧 Professional Summary

- A passionate AI Research Engineer with a strong background in the software development in Mechanical Engineering, currently specializing in Generative and Agentic AI.
+ A passionate **AI Research Engineer** with a strong background in the software development in Mechanical Engineering, currently specializing in **Generative** and **Agentic AI**.
 My research vision lies at the intersection of AI-driven automation, geometric reasoning, and human-centred innovation focusing on creating interpretable, ethical, and scalable AI systems.
 With practical experience in multimodal generative modeling, retrieval-augmented reasoning, and explainable data analysis, I bridge theory and implementation through an interdisciplinary lens.
-My academic and professional journey reflects a commitment to open, ethical, and impactful AI research, aligning deeply with the evolving demands of AI for design, simulation, and decision-making across industries.
+My academic and professional journey reflects a commitment to open, ethical, and impactful AI research, aligning deeply with the evolving demands of AI for Engineering design, simulation, and decision-making across industries.

 ---

 ## 🎯 Areas of Interest

-- 🧠 Agentic AI for autonomous, goal-driven design and analysis systems
+- Agentic AI
+- Generative AI
-- 🧠 Geometric Deep Learning & Graph Neural Networks
+- Geometric Deep Learning
-- 🧮 Physics-Informed Neural Networks (PINNs) for PDE problems
-- 🤖 AI-Powered CAD Automation
-- 🛠️ Mechanical Design & Simulation
+- Computational Design
-- 🧬 AI for Digital Health and Robotics

 ---